furti/FreeCAD-Lithophane/README.md

 ### Create Box
 ![Import Image](./Resources/Icons/CreateBox.svg)

 Creates the Lithophane geometry in the shape of a box with the image on top of it.
+You have to select the LithophaneImage in the TreeView before executing the command.

 The name of the resulting mesh is hardcoded to "Image" right now.
 See https://github.com/furti/FreeCAD-Lithophane/issues/12